si3/shenlab-outrggr/README.md

 # shenlab-outrggr
-Integrated statistical genotyping for exome CNV callers
+Integrated probabilistic genotyping of copy number variation identified with multiple callers

 This line was added from R studio - shenlab.